supnate/rekit/README.md

 ```
 npm run build:test
 ```
-The build result is put at build folder, the you can deploy it to the product server.
-Then access http://localhost:6077, you should see the same page as which of dev-time.
+The build result is put in the build folder, then you can deploy it to the product server.
+You should see the same page as which of dev-time at http://localhost:6077.

 ### Change the default port
 There are two ports defined in package.json: